shlomif/shlomif-tech-diary/joss-whedon-accusations-and-advice.md

-for who gets to ride [Princess Celestia](https://mlp.fandom.com/wiki/Princess_Celestia) next, with [Darth Vader](https://en.wikipedia.org/wiki/Darth_Vader) and [Haman](https://en.wikipedia.org/wiki/Haman) as two "evil" (but mutually resenting one another) arbitrators .
+for who gets to ride [Princess Celestia](https://mlp.fandom.com/wiki/Princess_Celestia) next, with [Darth Vader](https://en.wikipedia.org/wiki/Darth_Vader) and [Haman](https://en.wikipedia.org/wiki/Haman) as two "evil" (but mutually resenting one another) arbitrers .
 Yes, it will be a legal and "ethical" minefield, but I'd bet it'd be easier to follow and more entertaining than [Tolkien's "Lord of the Rings"](https://en.wikipedia.org/wiki/The_Lord_of_the_Rings) was even shortly after LotR was written.